Are you a nut free school?

 What are the qualifications for the teacher and teachers' assistant?

-Our lead teacher is a level 3 child care supervisor with a Bachelors of Education degree, with a focus on early childhood education.
-Our teacher assistant/co-owner has her level 2 child care certification and our classroom assistant has a level 1 child care certification.
-Our teachers are all experienced mothers, two were day-home providers, all are certified in first aid and child CPR, and all 3 have criminal record and vulnerable sector checks done every 3 years as required for licensing.
+Our lead teacher/co-owner has her level 3 child care supervisor certification as well as a Bachelors of Education degree, with a focus in early childhood education.
+Our teacher assistant/co-owner has her level 2 child care certification and our educational assistant has her level 3 child care certification.
+Our teachers are all experienced mothers.
+Two were day-home providers, all are certified in first aid and child CPR, and all have criminal record and vulnerable sector checks done every 3 years as required for licensing.

 What happens when the teacher or teachers' assistant have to be away from school?

 We require at least 2 adults on site to meet our ratio requirements, 3 in some situations.
-We are lucky enough to have a qualified assistant that is familiar with our program, students and routines, therefore if one of our teachers is ill or needs to be away from the school, we have qualified backup to call.
+We are lucky enough to have a qualified assistant that is familiar with our program, students and routines.
+Therefore, if one of our teachers is ill or needs to be away from the school, we have qualified backup.